andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_01_Introduction.rst

   The layout of a typical E-Prime experiment.
 The sidebars on the left contain a list of objects that can be placed on the experiment timeline (the "Toolbox" sidebar); a list of properties for the currently selected object, such as the name, duration, and color ("Properties"); a representation of the experiment from start to finish ("Structure"); and a space for the currently selected object.

+The backbone of an E-Prime experiment is the **procedure** object; each new E-Prime experiment starts with a procedure objects called **SessionProc**.
+If you double-click on the object to see its contents, you will see a window that contains a horizontal line - the **Procedural Timeline**.
+It depicts the timeline of the experiment going from left to right.
+As we construct our experiment with **objects**, the timeline will present each object in sequence as it appears on the timeline.
+How these objects are constructed and how we use them to build an experiment, we will turn to in the next chapter.

 Video
 **********